Anthony Fontana: Philadelphia Union

 On July 17, 2017, Fontana signed a homegrown player contract with Philadelphia Union.
 Fontana became an active Union player on January 1, 2018.

 On March 3, 2018, Fontana made his debut for Philadelphia Union, starting in the season opener against New England Revolution.
 He scored the opening goal of the season against the Revolution which was ultimately the game-winner.
 Fontana became the first Union homegrown player to score a brace when he came into the match as a substitute against the New England Revolution in September 2020.
 Fontana became a standout in the substitution role and finishing the 2020 season scoring six goals in 523 minutes of play, contributing the Union's first major trophy in the 2020 Supporters' Shield.

 In the Union's debut season in the CONCACAF Champions League, Fontana became the first homegrown player to score a Champions League goal in a 4–0 home victory over Deportivo Saprissa, advancing to the quarterfinals.
 Despite being a starter at the beginning of the 2021 season, Fontana missed nearly two months due to concussion protocol.
 Fontana's contract concluded at the end of the 2021 season finishing with 51 appearances and 12 goals for the Union.

 Ascoli

 In February 2022, Fontana officially signed for Serie B club, Ascoli.
 On January 31, 2023, Fontana's contract with Ascoli was terminated by mutual consent.

 PEC Zwolle

 On March 8, 2023, Fontana signed with Eerste Divisie side PEC Zwolle on a deal until the end of the season.
+On January 2, 2025, Fontana and Zwolle mutually agreed to terminate his deal with the club.

+Colorado Springs Switchbacks

+On January 6, 2025, Fontana returned to the United States, joining USL Championship side Colorado Springs Switchbacks.

-International
+International career

 Fontana was born in the United States and is of Italian descent.
 Fontana has appeared in the 2018 CONCACAF U-20 Championship representing United States.